Utah Lien and SCR Filing Forms

 Fill out form to speak with us about pricing

-Lien foreclosure is the legal process to enforce a mechanic's lien and force the sale of the property to satisfy the debt.
+Lien foreclosure is the legal process to enforce a construction lien and force the sale of the property to satisfy the debt.

 • Must be initiated within 180 days of filing the lien